IrenePasquinelli/Representations/README.md

 The second author was supported by the Fondation Sciences Mathematiques de Paris and by the EPSRC grant EP/T015926/1.

-The third author was supported by CONACYT.
+The third author was supported by Consejo Nacional de Ciencia y Tecnología (CONACyT) projects 740649 and 769037.